-If you experience a Qualifying Event as described in the Cafeteria Plan Summary and in the Qualifying Event Chart, you may make the permitted election changes described in the Qualifying Event Chart if you complete and submit an election change form within 30 days after the date of the event, unless the event is for birth of a newborn, or adoption or placement for adoption, in which you have 60 days from the date of birth, adoption or placement to submit an election change form.
+If you experience a Qualifying Event as described in the Cafeteria Plan Summary and in the Election Change Chart, you may make the permitted election changes described in the Election Change Chart if you complete and submit an election change form within 30 days after the date of the event, unless the event is for birth of a newborn, or adoption or placement for adoption, in which you have 60 days from the date of birth, or placement to submit an election change form.
+If you are participating in an insured arrangement that provides a longer election change period, the election change period described in the insurance policy will apply.